 I wasn’t prepared for his death at that moment.
 I thought his heart would slow down and then pause and then stop, so while he had such a FAST and LOUD heartbeat, I thought we had time.
 The sudden slap of silence was so violent and traumatic because it wasn’t expected at “that” moment.

-But even after all the drama, the simple answer still is… yes, I am glad he died at home, but I could not have done it without Ray and the cleaning grans.
-Even stinky dog had a role to play, as he kept trying to “lick” Jed awake which was an annoying but welcomed distraction.
+But even after all the drama, the simple answer is still… yes, I am glad he died at home, but I could not have done it without Ray and the cleaning grans.
+Even stinky dog had a role to play, as he kept trying to “lick” Jed awake, which was an annoying but welcomed distraction.
 I was not emotionally equipped, and I think that if we learn anything, it is the massive need to ascertain what home based support the family has in place.

 The nicest thing (what a hideous start to this sentence) about Jed dying at home, was the 8 hours after his death, that we got to lay with him, hold him and wash him and say goodbye and let him go at our pace.

 The funeral home was also just incredible.
 They arrived and gave us space, there was no rush.
 They asked for his favourite blanket, a teddy for him to hold and they tucked him into the hearse with such dignity.
 There were NO human body bags, and they did not cover his face.

 When Jed was alive, he loved playing with my hair, so I cut off my ponytail and placed it in his hand.
 The funeral-home-smartly-suited-up-man stood waiting patiently as I hacked off my hair and just smiled lovingly at me.
 He was in his “wedding” suit at 5 am.
 I liked that he dressed up for the occasion.